Cedar Grove, West Virginia: Recreation

 Cedar Grove offers non-handicap fishing access behind Cedar Grove Community School, as well as a park for the youth to play.

-Utilities in Cedar Grove
+Utilities

 The town of Cedar Grove supplies residents with trash pickup.
 Electricity for the area is supplied by Appalachian Electric and Power (AEP).
 Cable services are supplied by Suddenlink Communications, and various satellite providers are available in the area.
 Cedar Grove Fire Department is volunteer based, with paid emergency medical technicians on the ambulance service.